debojitk/Docs/Hysiry ESP8266 upload notes.md

 Hysiry Devices
 --------------
-For all Hysiry devices flash mode settings are:
+For all Hysiry ESP8266 devices, flash mode settings are:

 Upload mode-DIO.
 In Arduino IDE always select Node MCU 1.0 (and not 0.9).
 It uses DIO mode by default.
 Speed-40M